Info for Parents

 Eddsworld Official Channels

 We operate various official profiles and channels across different social media apps.
 They are as follows: Eddsworld and Eddsworld Extra on YouTube, @Eddsworld on Twitter and Instagram, our Facebook page, DeviantArt, and of course this website.
-We have secondary owned media including a Twitter account for posting animation smears and two public Spotify playlists.
+We have secondary owned media including a Twitter account for posting animation smears, one for fun facts, and two public Spotify playlists.
 Eddsworld also operates a fan discussion server on Discord, a popular voice and instant messaging app.
 Within our official channels we try to keep our messaging friendly and positive whilst avoiding sensitive or inappropriate topics.
 On Twitter and Instagram we try to interact with fans when we can, mostly to ‘like’ fanart and encourage artistic creativity within our community.

 Due to the popularity of Eddsworld there are many other accounts and profiles online which mimic us and our characters, or which take direct inspiration from the show.
 There are thousands of fan accounts which can often look very similar to the mainline Eddsworld accounts, and fan projects such as comics, merch, and videos which look like official Eddsworld products but are not.
 You may from time to time come across a fraudulent or harmful account that looks like Eddsworld, or artists who post a mixture of Eddsworld fanart and more mature content.
 We try our best to keep track of copycat accounts and report or contact them, but many still exist.
 We encourage you to make sure your child is following the official Eddsworld account rather than a copycat, and to speak to them about the other profiles and projects they follow online.